 The strength and at the same time the difficulty in reproducing this style of habitat is the total purity.
 It is, as mentioned above, the near absence of furniture and so-called "decoration".
 Of course, we are free to organise things as we see fit, why not this style with our current furniture ?
 But do not lose it of its luster, would it not ignore his ingenuity ?

-Of course, as far as the colourful atmosphere is concerned, as I like to say, here it is due to REALLY takes to materials.
+Of course, as far as the colourful atmosphere is concerned, as I like to say, here it is due to REALLY materials.
 As you have already seen from the previous photographs, the solid balance of the Japanese style is the rule of two.
-At Bi-material, bi-color.
+At bi-material, bi-color.
 To the duality between the lightness of solid colours of white and the strong presence of wood.
 You can almost feel the presence of the material and its weight in the space, even in the photos.
 Something that one would perhaps not dare to do.
 And yet, therein lies the beauty.

 Natural light Natural light is present everywhere, it plays with the materials, insinuates itself into the interstices of these as if it were not planned.
 As if we were surprised to discover that a room had become luminous.
 It becomes graphic, as if compensating for the non-ornament of the habitat, it "furnishes" the space by its appearances.